ApiLogicServer/Docs/docs/Sample-Integration.md

 The sections below explore the system that has been created.
 <br><br>

-!!! pied-piper ":bulb: Automation: Instant API, Admin App (enable UI dev, agile collaboration)"
+!!! pied-piper ":bulb: Instant Self-Serve API - ad hoc integration - and Admin App"

     ### Self-Serve API